pilotmoon/popclipweb/site/dev/js-environment.md

 PopClip has a 'test harness' mode, which runs JavaScript files in the PopClip environment from the command line.
-It is useful for running unit tests of your code in PopClip's environment, with the same libraries, globals etc. It is activated by calling PopClip's executable (inside the PopCLip.app package) with the parameter `runjs` followed by the file name to run.
+It is useful for running unit tests of your code in PopClip's environment, with the same libraries, globals etc. It is activated by calling PopClip's executable (inside the PopClip.app package) with the parameter `runjs` followed by the file name to run.

 ```bash